 Well, it all begins from the beginning.
 How businesses prepare themselves before they take that major step, reduces their chances of failure significantly.

-1. Be well-versed with the global market
+1. Well-versed with the global business

 Initial research of any plan affects the final outcome substantially.
 Thorough in-depth evaluation of the market you’re trying to capture, the one which is completely unfamiliar to you is the most important thing to be done before you get started.
 Detailed measures include: